LaraSQP/Hug/README.md

 ## Limitations

-It is safe to assume that **Hug** has some limitations since it has only been tested with `c# solutions` and on just a few of machines.
+It is safe to assume that **Hug** has some limitations since it has been tested on just a few of machines.